JasonTrespel/Python/challenges/API CHALLENGE- pokeslice.md

 ### Part 1- Slicing (NO for loop!)

 - Find the `"sprites"` key.
-Print the URL to "front_default", which is a link to an image of your Pokemon!
+Print the key to "front_default", which is a link to an image of your Pokemon!
+(The slice should include "sprites" and "front_default".

 <details>
 <summary>SLICE SOLUTION</summary>